ShehabAhmed-Gui/OpenMedia/README.md

 # OpenMedia
 ## _Media Player Application_
-OpenMedia is a media player application. plays local media files from your computer.
+OpenMedia is a multi media player application. plays local media files from your computer.

 ## Features
 - OpenMedia saves settings such as volume level, playlist items, etc...